mangapress/mangapress/README.md

     * [X] Add Latest Comic shortcode for displaying the latest comic in page content
     * [X] Add compatibility for WordPress themes TwentySixteen and newer
     * [ ] Update documentation
+    * [ ] Update demo site to example/documentation in the form of comics

 ## Description